 There are lots of weird names and some techie jargon at the school: "Codeworlds" is math, "Mission Lab" is a place where teachers meet to plan lessons, and "systems thinking" is--well, we still aren't really sure what that is.

-Q2L opened with a 6th grade in 2009 and will add a grade each year until it serves grades 6-12.
-It is housed in a wing of the Bayard Rustin Educational Complex, a building with a number of small schools that share a cafeteria and renovated library.
+Q2L opened with a 6th grade in 2009 and is adding a grade each year until it serves grades 6-12.
+The first class graduates in 2016.
+It is housed in a wing of the Bayard Rustin Educational Complex, a building with a number of small high schools that share a cafeteria and renovated library.

 The school is a work in progress: The curriculum is still being developed, and not every course is polished.
 A few teachers say the lessons should be more challenging and that discipline should be tighter, according to the Learning Environment Survey.
 Standardized test scores are above average for the city but not stellar.
 Still, Quest to Learn is one of the most interesting schools to open in the city in recent years.
 The science classes we saw were particularly strong.

 About half of Q2L 8th graders continue on to the high school, leaving space for new 9th graders, says Aragon.
 Others go to LaGuardia, Bronx Science, Millennium and Beacon.